-The interest and need to scale agile practices is not a new thing, it has first appeared shortly after agile gained success and proved its worth as a project management approach.
-The issue with it however, was the fact that it can only serve a small team effectively and is not created to be used as an organizational structure.
-Therefore several practices to scale agile have appeared on the horizon, amongst the more known ones we have the Scaled Agile Framework (SAFe), Disciplined Agile Development (DAD) and the Large Scaled Scrum (LeSS) which we want to talk about today.
+The interest and need to scale agile practices is not a new thing, and it has first appeared shortly after Agile gained success and proved its worth as a project management approach.
+The issue with it, however, was the fact that it can only serve a small team effectively and is not created to be used as an organizational structure.
+Therefore several practices to scale agile have appeared on the horizon.
+Amongst the more known ones, we have the Scaled Agile Framework (SAFe), Disciplined Agile Development (DAD), and the Large Scaled Scrum (LeSS), which we want to talk about today.

 LeSS was introduced to the Agile community by Craig Larman and Bas Vodde.
 Differently than other scaled Agile approaches, they put the focus on keeping the original agile values and the reasoning behind them when scaling up.
 They wanted to ensure that using scrum in a larger group of people would still be as beneficial as it was with a single team.
 As a result, when adopted, LeSS feels like a natural evolution from a small startup of a few people to a corporation of a thousand.

-However, there are a lot more people involved and that has to be addressed as well.
-Since it would be quite difficult and probably very unproductive, all teams are not at once taking part in the planning, review and retrospective of the sprint.
-Instead, the planning of each sprint is split into 2 parts – the first one is attended by two representatives from each team as well as the product owner, while the second part is held by each team individually.
-This gives teams the knowledge of the overall plan as well as an opportunity to plan their own progress.
-The exact same approach is taken at the backlog refinement phase, where the first meeting is dedicated to splitting, light weighed analysis and estimation and the second is focused on specific teams.
+However, there are a lot more people involved, and that has to be addressed as well.
+Since it would be quite painful and probably very unproductive, all teams are not at once taking part in the planning, review, and retrospective of the sprint.
+Instead, the preparation of each sprint is split into two parts.
+The first one is attended by two representatives from each team as well as the product owner.
+While the second part is held by each team individually.
+This gives organizations the knowledge of the overall plan as well as an opportunity to plan their own progress.
+The exact same approach is taken at the backlog refinement phase, where the first meeting is dedicated to splitting, light weighed analysis and estimation, and the second is focused on specific teams.

-Daily scrum in LeSS is always held separately by each team, but the meeting is always open for other teams and a member from another team can also be assigned to attend and ensure the quality of the meeting.
-The scrum of scrums is usually held a few times per week to briefly update on the other team progress.
-Sprint review is attended by two representatives of each team, the product owner and the stakeholders, while the overall retrospective holds the scrum masters and one representative from each team, allowing them to effectively discuss possibilities for further progress.
+Daily scrum in LeSS is always held separately by each team, but the meeting is still open for other teams, and a member from another team can also be assigned to attend and ensure the quality of the meeting.
+The scrum of scrums is usually held a few times per week to update on the other team’s progress briefly.
+The sprint review is attended by two representatives of each group, the product owner and the stakeholders.
+At the same time, the overall retrospective holds the scrum masters and one representative from each group, allowing them to discuss possibilities for further progress effectively.

-LeSS is a great example how scrum can be adapted to serve large teams effectively.
+LeSS is an excellent example of how scrum can be adapted to serve large teams effectively.
 Instead of reinventing the methodology and the tools, it keeps the most of it, only adding more people.
-At the same time it realizes the need for optimization and modifies the meetings in a way to serve the main interests of the teams.
+At the same time, it realizes the need for optimization and modifies the meetings in a way to serve the main interests of the teams.